 Note: Total cooking time will vary based on the type of bean, the age, and whether you soaked or not.
 See total cooking time estimates in the headnotes above.

-5 Store or serve: If serving immediately, drain the beans through a fine mesh sieve and place them in a bowl.
-Season as desired (see headnotes for suggestions) and serve.
+If serving immediately, drain the beans through a fine mesh sieve and place them in a bowl.
+Season as desired (see the article above for suggestions) and serve.